yuxiangalvin/DeepLOB-Model-Implementation-Project/README.md

 * Not pre-normalized
 * Unlabelled

 This dataset is restricted to class use so it's not included in github repo.
 Here I will present my complete code example of data pre-processing (normalization, labelling & dimension adjustion)

+###### Data Read-in & Normalization

+The paper authors conducted their second experiment on London Stock Exchange (LSE) LOB dataset.
+The JNJ dataset and LSE dataset share similar characteristics in their frequency, stock liquidity, etc. Thus I followed the same method for nomalization as that used by authors for LSE dataset.
+I used the previous 5 days data to normalize the current day' data.
+This is applied to every day (excluding the first 5 days in the dataset)

 ```python
 # get all trading days in the date range